BestTimesToVisit.com Logo

 packing

-Layers are your absolute best friend in Tromsø, no matter the season.
+Layers are your best friend in Tromsø, no matter the season!
 Think thermal base layers, a fleece or wool mid-layer, and a waterproof/windproof outer shell.
-Even in summer, evenings can get chilly, and you'll want to be comfortable for aurora hunting or fjord cruises.
+Even in summer, evenings can get chilly, and the wind off the fjords bites.
+Don't forget a warm hat, gloves, and scarf – they make a huge difference when chasing the Northern Lights.

 money